Diversity Makes a Difference

 Excellent Overall Diversity

-We combine factors of ethnic, geographic, age and gender diversity to come up with an overall diversity ranking for each school.
+We combine factors of racial, geographic, age and gender diversity to come up with an overall diversity ranking for each school.

 Many students value the opportunity to meet and learn from others from different ethnic and racial backgrounds, unfortunately, that may be difficult at this school.

-Take a Deeper Look at Ethnic Diversity at BYU - I
+Take a Deeper Look at Racial Diversity at BYU - I

 If the data is present, the following chart will display BYU - I undergraduate student diversity.

-BYU - I's ethnic diversity is below the national average.
+BYU - I's racial diversity is below the national average.

-The faculty at BYU - I is not ethnically diverse.
+The faculty at BYU - I is not racially diverse.

 Male to Female Ratio is Fairly Even